szczyglis-dev/py-gpt/README.md

 **WARNING: Use autonomous mode with caution.** Long or unlimited runs can make repeated API requests and tool calls, including actions with side effects.

 The plugin adds the same iterative autonomous loop to supported standard chat modes.
 Instead of simulating a conversation with itself, the model keeps working on the original user request across successive passes: it can perform another action, inspect tool results, verify earlier work, refine the result, and continue until the run-control rules stop it.
-It can cooperate with other enabled plugins, so tools such as web search, Files I/O, Code interpreter, image generation, and other integrations remain available through the normal PyGPT tool flow.
+It can cooperate with other enabled plugins, so tools such as web search, Files I/O, Python interpreter, image generation, and other integrations remain available through the normal PyGPT tool flow.

 The **Iterations** option limits the number of autonomous passes; `0` means unlimited. **Auto-stop** lets the model finish the run early when the goal is complete. **Always continue** is mutually exclusive with Auto-stop: enabling it disables Auto-stop and makes the loop open-ended, ignoring the normal iteration limit until the run is stopped externally.